Ultra-Fast Language Generation via Discrete Diffusion Divergence Instruct: Methodology

 \subsection{Density‑Ratio Estimation}

 The reward is a mathematically natural choice for distribution matching.
 However, both $\log \mathbf{q}_\nu$ and $\log \mathbf{q}_\theta$ are intractable to compute directly.
-To overcome this, we avoid modeling the individual densities and instead approximate their ratio.
-Inspired by \citet{wang2025uni} in continuous-time diffusion, we train an auxiliary discriminator specifically for this it.
-See Appendix~\ref{app:discriminator} for details. \begin{lemma}[Density Ratio Representation] Let $D_\lambda: \mathcal{V}^L\times [0, 1] \to(0,1)^L$ be a parameterized discriminator to distinguish samples generated by $\mathbf{q}_\nu$ and $\mathbf{q}_\theta$.
-For the optimal discriminator $D_{\lambda^\star}(\mathbf{z}_t,t)$, the density ratio can be expressed as \end{lemma}
+To address this, we avoid estimating the individual densities and instead approximate their ratio.
+Inspired by \citet{goodfellow2014generative,wang2025uni}, we train an auxiliary discriminator for this purpose.
+Intuitively, the optimal discriminator, which differentiates $\mathbf{q}_\nu$ and $\mathbf{q}_\theta$, implicitly encodes their density ratio, as its output probability directly reflects the relative likelihood of the two distributions.
+We thus model the reward based on the discriminator. \begin{lemma}[Density Ratio Representation] Let $D_\lambda: \mathcal{V}^L\times [0, 1] \to(0,1)^L$ be a parameterized discriminator to distinguish samples from the student marginal $\mathbf{q}_\nu$ and the teacher marginal $\mathbf{q}_\theta$.
+For the optimal discriminator $D_{\lambda^\star}(\mathbf{z}_t,t)$, the density ratio satisfies